x684867/nemesis_server/src/nodejs/doc/api/addons.markdown

           FunctionTemplate::New(Method)->GetFunction());
     }

-    NODE_MODULE(hello, init)
+    NODE_package(hello, init)

 Note that all Node addons must export an initialization function:

     void Initialize (Handle<Object> exports);
-    NODE_MODULE(module_name, Initialize)
+    NODE_package(package_name, Initialize)

-There is no semi-colon after `NODE_MODULE` as it's not a function (see `node.h`).
+There is no semi-colon after `NODE_package` as it's not a function (see `node.h`).

-The `module_name` needs to match the filename of the final binary (minus the .node suffix).
+The `package_name` needs to match the filename of the final binary (minus the .node suffix).

 The source code needs to be built into `hello.node`, the binary Addon.
-To do this we create a file called `binding.gyp` which describes the configuration to build your module in a JSON-like format.
+To do this we create a file called `binding.gyp` which describes the configuration to build your package in a JSON-like format.
 This file gets compiled by [node-gyp](https://github.com/TooTallNate/node-gyp).

     {